How do Hedge Fund Functions?

 - Such funds offer the investors a testing ground in professionally managed funds before they take on the challenge of going for Individual fund investing.

-After allocation of the money towards the fees and tax payments, the returns on fund of funds investments may generally be lower as compared to the profits that a single fund manager can provide.
+After allocation of the money towards the fees and tax payments, the returns on the fund of funds investments may generally be lower as compared to the profits that a single fund manager can provide.

-A side-pocket fund is a mechanism within a hedge fund whereby certain assets are compartmentalized from all the regular assets of the fund which are relatively illiquid or difficult to value directly.
+A side-pocket fund is a mechanism within a hedge fund whereby certain assets are compartmentalized from all the regular assets of the fund, which are relatively illiquid or difficult to value directly.

-- Since side-pockets are used to hold illiquid or less liquid investments, investors do not possess regular rights of redeeming them and this can only be done in certain unforeseen circumstances with the consent of the investors to whom the side pocket is applicable.
+- Since side-pockets are used to hold illiquid or less liquid investments, investors do not possess regular rights of redeeming them, and this can only be done in certain unforeseen circumstances with the consent of the investors to whom the side pocket is applicable.

-Subscriptions, Redemptions & Lock-ups in Hedge Funds
+Subscriptions, Redemptions & Lock – Ups in Hedge Funds